 In addition, if you intend to buy a used car on a loan, know that most Malaysian banks only finance up to 70% of the total cost for foreigners in the country.

 This site keeps getting featured on all our lists because they are a marketplace for everything.
 And the site is easy to use.
-You can search for your preferred used car with several filters—type, model, make, location, year and price.
+You can search for your preferred used car with several filters—type, model, make, location, year, and price.
 They feature an easy to use car loan calculator for each vehicle.
-Foreigners still cannot get full car loans.

 Probably the oldest platform in this list for buying and selling vehicles in Malaysia, Motor Trader has a large base of car classifieds.
 It is on the list because it is the only other site on this list where you can get some not-so-popular auto parts outside of Mudah.my.

 This is not one site.
-Most auto brands have since realised that there is a lot of money in the used car market.
+Most auto brands have since realized that there is a lot of money in the used car market.
 So, many of them offer their used, reconditioned vehicles themselves.
-The advantage this has is some level of guaranty knowing that the company that made the vehicle, repaired it and are reselling it.
+The advantage this has is some level of guaranty knowing that the company that made the vehicle, repaired it, and are reselling it.
 The prices may be higher than what you will find in the market.
-Examples are Mercedes Benz, Hyundai, BMW and Toyota.
+Examples are Mercedes Benz, Hyundai, BMW, and Toyota.